Publication: Total Magazine Article 2009

 Over the last three issues we have focused our learning in the core skills required to drive safely and quickly on circuit.
-Now I think we should spend some time discussing active driver aids, or as our senior instructor Nick Arnold calls them, TLA’s (Three Letter Acronyms).
+Now I think we should spend some time discussing active driver aids, or TLA’s (Three Letter Acronyms).
 We know there is a button on the dash – we can turn the system off, but should I?
 What is really happening underneath me when it is intervening?
 And what is the relevance of a stability programme when driving on circuit?

 These are the questions I am frequently asked on training days, hence we include a session to explore the whys and wherefores of this technological insurance policy on our track training courses.
 From a safety aspect stability programmes are becoming a main stream feature.
 Manufacturers have paid for the technology and we can now find them fitted as standard, not a costly extra.
 If your current car doesn’t have one of these systems in place, when you trade up to your next track day weapon, the chances are it will have one fitted.